When living in a foreign country, the relatively mundane can be an adventure. That’s exactly how donating blood in Japan was for me.

 After reassuring the attendant that I had not been to certain countries in South American or Europe, I was told to take my blood pressure and then go into a medical screening room.
 In that room, another attendant asked a few more questions about my health and gave me the go-ahead to get a blood test.
 In the US, they normally test your blood with a finger prick, but at this Tokyo blood donation center, they drew blood from the crook of my elbow.

-After “passing” the blood test, I was instructed to grab a warm drink from the free drink vending machines before donating.
+After “passing” the blood test, the nurse told me to grab a warm drink from the free drink vending machines before donating.
 Passing up the strawberry cocoa, milk tea, and green tea, I went for the regular hot cocoa.
 Like in the US, they instruct you to eat before giving blood; I’d already eaten some gyudon (beef bowl with rice) just 10 minutes before but ate a free cookie for good measure.

 Japanese Red Cross Blood Donation

-Soon after, I found myself sitting in a comfortable medical chair with a tiny TV in front of me and a warm pack on my arm.
-I was told that in the US, often about 600 mL of blood is collected, but that in Japan, only 400 mL is collected.
+Soon after, I was sitting in a comfortable medical chair with a tiny TV in front of me and a warm pack on my arm.
+I was told that in the US, often about 600 mL of blood is collected.
+However, in Japan, only 400 mL is collected.
 The blood donation probably took only five minutes.

-I was then told to wait in the lobby for about 30 minutes, to make sure I wouldn’t pass out or anything.
-The blood donation center provided cookies and cream Haagen-Daaz ice cream and a package of instant rice to all blood donors.
-The ice cream and Japanese Red Cross reading materials kept me busy while I waited for my 30 minutes to pass.
+I was then told to wait in the lobby for about 30 minutes.
+This was to make sure I wouldn’t pass out or anything.
+The blood donation center provided cookies and cream Haagen-Daaz ice cream to all blood donors.
+Interestingly, I also got a package of instant rice.
+The ice cream and Japanese Red Cross reading materials kept me busy while waiting.

 Japanese Red Cross Society and Japan Blood Donation Links